spcanelon/rit-teaching-exam/README.md

 # RStudio Instructor Certification Teaching Exam
-Repo for material relating to the RStudio Instructor Certification teaching exam
+Using lubridate to work with time intervals: Materials created for the RStudio Instructor Certification teaching exam

 ![](images/title_slide.png)